My year got off to a bumpy start … but I’m ready to get back at it starting with Snowberry’s kitchen renovation reveal.

 Our microwave and other small appliances are hidden inside the upper cupboard on the far right.

-There is no exposed drywall in the kitchen, what few walls are exposed are covered in bead board and the ceilings are paneled with v-groove boards.
+There’s no exposed drywall in the kitchen, what few walls are exposed are covered in bead board and the ceilings are paneled with v-groove boards.

 The sink is a 33″ Shaw fireclay, apron front sink by House of Rohl.

 I have a love hate relationship with pot fillers.
-It’s a long story.
-I always install them though because … resale.

 Having said that, Jim would like me to add that we are never moving again.